The Station

 Group Captain Dominic 'Dutch' Holland OBE MA RAF

 Group Captain Dominic ‘Dutch’ Holland is a Weapon Systems Officer.
-His career has primarily focussed on the frontline delivery of air power in both the Combat Air and Intelligence, Surveillance, Target Acquisition, and Reconnaissance (ISTAR) roles.
+His career has primarily focused on the frontline delivery of air power in both the Combat Air and Intelligence, Surveillance, Target Acquisition, and Reconnaissance (ISTAR) roles.
 He joined the RAF in October 2000 after reading for a degree in Archaeological Sciences at Durham University.

 Group Captain Dutch Holland took command of RAF Waddington in December 2023.